 Enhabit were contacted in May by a client living in central London who was concerned about the levels of vehicle exhaust pollution coming into their property.
 The client’s house is located in central London and next to one of the capital city’s busiest main roads.
-Although a Mechanical Ventilation with Heat Recovery (MVHR) system was already installed in the property, the internal filters are only able to filter out pollen, dust, spores and smoke, so it isn’t able to filter out the NOx-Nitric Oxide (NO) And Nitrogen Dioxide (NO2) air pollutants which are produced by heavy diesel fumes and can have a serious impact on our health and wellbeing.
+Although a Mechanical Ventilation with Heat Recovery (MVHR) system was already installed in the property, the internal filters are only able to filter out pollen, dust, spores and smoke, so it isn’t able to filter out the NOx – Nitric Oxide (NO) and Nitrogen Dioxide (NO2) – air pollutants which are produced by heavy diesel fumes and can have a serious impact on our health and wellbeing.

 Enhabit’s MVHR design team conducted an initial site visit to assess where in the ceiling void the NOx filter could be installed on the supply side of the system ducting.
 The team designed the integration of the NOx filter and calculated for the additional pressure drop/resistance.
 Working with the main contractor, the MVHR team installed Zehnder’s new NOx Filter in less than a day and with the minimum of disruption.
-The MVHR system was re-commissioned to ensure that adequate air flow rates are continuing to be delivered to every part of the house.
+The MVHR system was re-commissioned to ensure that adequate air flow rates continue to be delivered to every part of the house.